lightstream-company/tweetping-connect/README.md

 ### onEvent

-call back function: what's happening when you receive a new event from tweetping server
+callback function: what's happening when you receive a new event from tweetping server.

+this callback as 2 parameters:

+* event type or service which emit this new event
+* data

 ### options